 - 2. Turn off the sample flow to the system. - 3.
-In the control software, deactivate the mass spectrometer if it is active.
-Refer to the document: Software User Guide. - 4.
+In the Analyst software, deactivate the hardware profile, if it is active. - 4.
 Close the software. - 5.
 (If required) Follow these steps to vent the system:

 Note: Vent the system before performing a full cleaning of the vacuum interface, before cleaning the Q0 region, and before replacing the roughing pump oil.
 For more information, contact the Qualified Maintenance Person (QMP) or FSE.